School Committee - February 08, 2024

 First of all, contractual obligations for staff is the most important driver.

-Contractual increases for non-personnel related expenses, including transportation, facilities, utilities, funding of special education and other essential student services that are mandated requirements.
+Contractual increases for non-personnel, related expenses, including transportation, facilities, utilities, funding of special education and other essential student services that are mandated requirements.

 So you'll see, again, some of the mandated level service budget additions around special education, mandated services for English language learners.

+We also have been talking for a couple years about grade 11 and 12 currently do not have a physical education offering and in accordance with state requirements, we need to add that as well as other requirements to support level service.
 You will also see some of the unmet critical needs that were put forth by members of our administration and staff that in a more healthy fiscal environment we would look to implement.

 So how did this process go?